theresaabl/ML-maternal-health-risk/README.md

 ### ML Model

 * The business objective requiring an ML solution is to classify patient by their health risk.
-Thus, we are looking for a Classifier model to fit our data and make predictions, where the health risk is the target.
+Thus, we are looking for a multiclass Classifier model to fit our data and make predictions, where the health risk is the target.
-* The model inputs should be health data that can be collected during routine prenatal care visits
+* The model inputs should be health data that can be collected during routine prenatal care visits.
-* The model outputs should be a prediction of the health-risk (low, medium or high) and the probabilities that the patients belongs to each of the classes (for better interpretability for in-between cases)
+* The model outputs should be a prediction of the health-risk (low, medium or high) and the probabilities that the patient belongs to each of the classes (for better interpretability for in-between cases).
-* Data is available to train the model, see details about the dataset in the [Dataset Content Section](#dataset-content)
+* Data is available to train the model, see details about the dataset in the [Dataset Content](#dataset-content) section above.

 ### Dashboard